rancher/docs/content/rancher/v2.x/en/installation/ha/helm-rancher/_index.md

 ### Install Helm

 Helm requires a simple CLI tool to be installed.
-Refer to the [instructions provided by the Helm project](https://helm.sh/docs/intro/install/) for your specific platofrm.
+Refer to the [instructions provided by the Helm project](https://helm.sh/docs/intro/install/) for your specific platform.

 ### Add the Helm Chart Repository